Mongolian Gers (Yurts)

 What is a ger?

 The traditional Mongolian ger is a handmade, felt-covered, wooden frame structure used by nomadic cultures in Mongolia and other parts of Central Asia.
 The ger is known as a “yurt” in Turkic languages.
-View our Flickr album by hovering the image to the right!
+View our Flickr album!

-The Mongolian ger has two key components: the wooden frame and the felt cover.
-A ger tent has 4 to 12 felt walls, depending on its size.
+The Mongolian ger has two key components: the wooden frame and the felt and covers.
+A ger tent has 3 to 10 lattice walls, depending on its size.

 These ger tents consist of: